LaunchCodeCommunity/UNIX-talk/UNIX_talk_outline.markdown

 #### A story at my family's expense

 #### Thesis
-The what, the history, and the why of OS
-UNIX's influence and pervasiveness (INTERNET)
-Why it matters to me
+My hope is by the end of this, you'll have a taste of theory, history, and usage of your OS, of UNIX, and of the terminal, and how this knowledge could benefit you on your journey to a higher understanding of programming and CS.

 ## A Brief History